 In this group is also a small and narrow boomerang (18″ long) and a shield which is “poorly shaped”.

-Located at the northern end of the same platfirm as Series 1, this is considered the most significant group.
+Located at the northern end of the same platform as Series 1, this is considered the most significant group.
 Three figures close together comprise an ancestral being (deity) and two emus.
 The larger of the two emus (“The Emu in the Sky”) is eleven feet high.

 It’s depicted standing upright and with “an irregular neck as if swallowing food”.
 It has a slightly curved leg with three big, pointed toes.

-AWAT5911 LR Elvina Aboriginal Site
+AWAT5911 LR Elvina Aboriginal Site - a complex West head rock art site

 Facing away from this large, or adult, emu is a young emu.
 It has a conical head bent downwards as if feeding and three pointed toes on its foot.